PhonePe/drove-orchestrator/docs/docs/cluster/setup/controller.md

 10. Configuration for authentication between nodes in the cluster.
 Please check [intra node auth config](#intra-node-authentication-configuration) for details.
 11. Configure user authentication to access the cluster.
 Please check [User auth config](#user-authentication-configuration) for details.
 12. Signing secret for JWT to be embedded in application and task instances.
 Check [Instance auth config](#instance-authentication-configuration) for details.
+13. Special options to configure controller behaviour.
+See [Controller Options](#controller-options) for details.

 !!!tip
 	In case you do not want to expose admin apis to outside the host, please set `bindHost` in the admin connectors section.